OPERA-Cal-Val/dist-s1-blog/README.md

 ## Usage

+Clone this repo (i.e. `git clone ...`) and then make sure the submodule is correctly installed via `git submodule update --init --recursive --checkout`.
-Once hugo is installed, view the site locally with `hugo serve`.
+With the repository cloned and the submodule (which manages the hugo theme) correctly pulled, view the site locally with `hugo serve`.

 ## Contributing